 “He is probably unstoppable.
 He was hitting the ball very well, he was on form straight away.
 His level of play doesn’t surprise me anymore.”

 Here are some more images thanks to Tai Chengzhe

-Here is the match with the BBC interview afterwards
+Here is the match, with full BBC coverage

 and the ES pundits coverage